uipath-certification/uipath-certification.github.io/_posts/2021-03-27-uipath-certification-study-tips.md

 ---

-How I have prepared for the UiPath RPA Developer Associate Certification
+# How I passed the UiPath Certification Exam with 84%

-UiPath RPA Developer Associate Exam is a tricky one.
+The UiPath RPA Developer Associate Exam is a tricky one.

-Though the certification requires 70% passing mark and consists of multiple-choice questions, it is not a straight-forward test.
+The certification requires a 70% passing mark to pass.
+The 50 or so multiple-choice questions are challenging.
+In short, it is not a straight-forward test to take.

-In this document I will take you through the steps that I have followed to prepare for the exam and how they turned out to be beneficial in helping me score 84% in the actual test.

-For anyone who wants to pass the UiPath Certification exam on their first attempt, my advice as a relatively new RPA developer who passed with 84%, is to follow these three tips:
+But for those who want to pass the UiPath Associate exam, with a strong score the first time around, I have some insights.
+My advice, as a relatively new RPA developer who passed with 84%, is to follow these five tips:

-1. Get practical, hands-on knowledge

-2. Perpetually take UiPath practice tests and mock exams
+1. Perpetually take UiPath practice tests and mock exams

-3. Take full advantage of UiPath Academy training and online resources
+2. Take full advantage of UiPath Academy training and online resources
+3. Get practical, hands-on knowledge
+4. Dig deeper into the tooling
+5. Don't over-study

 ## Take practice UiPath Certification tests